 You get to embrace your new name while keeping the old.
 This is like having your cake and eating it, too.
 Sometimes the simplest choice is the best pick.

-If you have a middle name, you must choose one or feel like "one of those people" by listing more than one middle name whenever you give your full name.
+If you have a middle name, you may either replace it or feel like one of those people by listing more than one middle name whenever you give your full name.

-Getting used to having a middle name is also a process, as you'll need to add this new name to numerous documents.
-It's time to practice your new signature too.
+Getting used to having a new middle name is also a process, as you will need to update multiple documents.
+(Get busy practicing your new signature straightaway.)

-Everything from your social security card and driver's license to passport should match and reflect your new middle name.
-You don't want your credentials to drift out of sync.
+Everything from your social security card, driver's license, REAL ID, to passport should match your new middle name.
+You do not want your legal documents drifting out of sync.

 Finding the right balance